 Melancholic depression can lead to suicide — so it’s a dangerous mental illness, and requires treatment.
 You cannot ‘cure yourself’ — a common misunderstanding about mental illnesses is the ungrounded belief that ‘time will heal everything’.
 It’s precisely the opposite that will happen: the longer a mental illness is kept untreated, the harder it will be to treat it.

 In the mean time, until medication and therapy start having some effect (in my case, I’ve just noticed that the anxiety levels have reduced to normal levels; but the depression itself is completely unaffected, even after two months of medication), it’s normal for those who have atypical depressions to develop coping mechanisms.
-Remember, this means engaging in activities which actually are pleasant (unlike melancholic depression, where no activity is pleasant) and avoiding the others.
+Remember, this means engaging in activities which actually are pleasant (unlike melancholic depression, where no activity is pleasant) and avoiding the others; or at least to figure out ways of naturally increasing dopamine levels.

 The most pleasing activity for me is, of course, when I’m presenting as a woman.
 There is simply nothing else which can compare to it (because I have such a low libido — even further reduced by the medication — I can even say that crossdressing is literally ‘better than sex’ for me).
 All other pleasant activities that I might engage in are just palliatives; merely tiny bubbles of ‘pleasurettes’ which keep me going, but they pale in comparison with the power of presenting myself as a woman — that trumps everything.
 And I’m keenly aware of that.